 The Fat Pursuit 200km is a qualifier for the Iditarod Trail Invitational.

-12:00 pm, Sunday, January 10th we will have a toast at Ponds Lodge.
+12:00 pm, Sunday, January 14th we will have a toast at the START/FINISH banner.
 This is an effort to celebrate all the riders, present or not, and a THANK YOU for being part of this event.
 Everybody is welcome, it is a celebration.
 I understand some might be on course and some may go home but I hope it encourages more to stick around and no matter where you are at – raise your water bottle or your glass and give a healthy shout out to the Fat Pursuit!

 The Fat Pursuit provides a fantastic excuse to not only achieve an outstanding accomplishment but venture beside Yellowstone National Park during the quietest time of the year.